everviera12/tips-js/README.md

 - Help beginners and intermediate developers understand DOM manipulation and web development concepts.
 - Encourage the community to explore, contribute, and enhance their skills through hands-on examples.

-## Projects Included

-Each project demonstrates different techniques and concepts, such as:

-- **Interactive To-Do List**: Create and manage tasks dynamically.
-- **Digital Clock**: A simple digital clock using `setInterval` for real-time updates.
-- **Quiz Application**: An interactive multiple-choice quiz with instant feedback.
-- And more!

 ## How to Use

 1. Clone or download this repository.